watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

              - name: MONGODB_CONNECTION
                valueFrom:
                  secretKeyRef:
-                   name: mongodb
+                   name: cosmosdb
                    key: db
          restartPolicy: Never
      backoffLimit: 4
    ```

-3. Edit this file and update the [LOGINSERVER] entry to match the name of your ACR login server.
+3. Edit this file and update the `[LOGINSERVER]` entry to match the name of your ACR Login Server.

 4. Save changes and close the editor.